benjamenlambert/limit_order_book/README.md

 Unit tests are implemented using the Catch2 test framework (https://github.com/catchorg/Catch2).
 Note that some test related to top of book functionality require the OrderBook::GetSide method be made public.

-# Additional Features to be Added

-Storage of a pointer to the next highest (in the case of an ask) or next lowest (in the case of a bid) price level within the PriceLevel class would improve finding the new top of book in the event that the current top of book is removed from O(lg n) to O(1) time.